 Service Learning: Concurrent candidates are expected to participate as an entire cohort at a minimum of one (1) service learning event outside class for both the EDMX 511 and EDMX 512 courses, typically held on a Saturday.
-Fall 2016 includes an Autism Walk on 9/10, held on the CSUSM campus.
+Fall 2019 includes participation in the Special Olympics Field Day, held in October.

-Concurrent candidates are required to attend the edTPA Capstone Workshops offered through the SOE, free of charge, by the edTPA coordinator.
-The dates for the workshops in fall 2016 are: September 24, November 5, December 3, all offered in ARTS 240 from 8:30-10:00 am
+Concurrent candidates are required to attend the CaITPA Capstone Course Workshops offered through the SOE, free of charge, led by the two CaITPA coordinators.
+The dates for the workshops in fall 2019 are: September 7, October 12, October 26, and November 2.
+Meetings are held in ARTS 240 from 9:00-12:00 noon.